 We are also working with health authorities and investigators to appropriately manage the ongoing operations of clinical trials.
 Our highest priorities during this time are protecting the safety of our trial participants and personnel at Bristol Myers Squibb and our clinical trial sites, while ensuring regulatory compliance and the integrity of our science.
 To that end, we have provided clinical trial investigators with updated guidance regarding the conduct of Bristol Myers Squibb clinical trials worldwide in light of COVID-19, and in consideration of guidance from health authorities, where applicable.

 We are committed to providing support to patients who need our medicines.

-On April 7, we expanded our existing patient support programs to help eligible unemployed patients in the U.S. who have lost their health insurance due to the COVID-19 pandemic.
+In 2020, we expanded our existing patient support programs to help eligible unemployed patients in the U.S. who have lost their health insurance due to the COVID-19 pandemic.
 The expanded program offers access to Bristol Myers Squibb medicines for free, including some of the company’s most widely prescribed products, as well as those prescribed via telehealth services.
+In 2020, Bristol Myers Squibb, through both company patient support programs and donations to independent charitable organizations, such as the Bristol Myers Squibb Patient Assistance Foundation, Inc., provided over $1.5 billion in free medicines to more than 116,000 patients in the United States.
 Additional information can be found here.
 All Bristol Myers Squibb patient support programs, including additional eligibility requirements, can be reached by calling (800) 721-8909.

 We are taking every precaution to help minimize the spread of COVID-19.